ktquez/vuepress-theme-ktquez/README.md

 description:
 excerpt:
 cover: true             # If true it displays the cover image of the post, if it has no image, leave it as false
+coverExt:               # If you want to specify the image extension, PNG is the default
 coverAlt:               # cover alt text
 demo:                   # If you have demo link, insert here, to display the demo demo button in post
 categories: